WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/README.md

 Click on the Remix button to make a copy of this code in your own account.
 You should then go to the web page for *My Trinkets* by clicking the little arrow next to your username and selecting My Trinkets.
 Look in your trinkets for the project called **Rock-Paper-Scissors-starter Remix** and click on it to open the editor page.
 You can now rename the project if you wish, and save it.

 [Go to Step 1 for trinket](Step1-Make-Turtles-trinket)

+## Coding using a standalone Python installation

+You can, of course, build up this project using a standalone Python installation and an editor on your own computer, without having to use an online editor like trinket.
+However, to do this, you will need to download some resources from this website.

+The resources you need are in a zip file [here](https://github.com/WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/blob/master/Rock-Paper-Scissors-resources.zip).
+Download this